Peri-Loves-Violence/scamdb-api/README.md

 # Supported Databases
 * [Filesystem/Local](https://github.com/Peri-Loves-Violence/scamdb-api/wiki/Local): A local folder as a Scam-DB
-* [Google Spreadsheets](https://github.com/Peri-Loves-Violence/scamdb-api/wiki/Google): Use a spreadsheet on Google Drive as a Scam-DB with the bonus of having an easy-to-use interface.
+* *(WIP)* [Google Spreadsheets](https://github.com/Peri-Loves-Violence/scamdb-api/wiki/Google): Use a spreadsheet on Google Drive as a Scam-DB with the bonus of having an easy-to-use interface.
 * [GitHub](https://github.com/Peri-Loves-Violence/scamdb-api/wiki/GitHub): The same as a local one except it's a repository on GitHub
+* [SQLite](https://github.com/Peri-Loves-Violence/scamdb-api/wiki/SQLite): Use SQLite as a Scam-DB
 * [MySQL/MariaDB](https://github.com/Peri-Loves-Violence/scamdb-api/wiki/MySQL): MySQL-like RDBMS as a Scam-DB
 * [PostgresQL/CockroachDB](https://github.com/Peri-Loves-Violence/scamdb-api/wiki/PostgresQL): A Scam-DB powered by PostgresQL and alike